-This course is designed to facilitate non-native English speakers' performance in college-level courses which require moderate to heavy amounts of reading, writing, and note-taking.
+Academic English for Non-Native Speakers III is designed to facilitate English language learners' performance in college-level courses which require moderate to heavy amounts of reading, writing, and note-taking.
 Students recommended to take ENG 070 will have achieved the reading and writing performance outcomes of ENG 050 and ENG 060, but still need to improve grammatical and lexical accuracy in a variety of writing tasks.
 Reading and writing assignments will be linked to assignments in content areas.
 Prerequisites: ENG 060 and ENG 061 with grades of "C" or better and ENG 053.